 Each name can have up to eight letters and numbers but must always begin with a letter.
 There is never more than one name to a line.
-A line beginning with a pound sign (#) is considered a comment line and is ignored.
+A line beginning with a number sign (#) is considered a comment line and is ignored.

-The Micnet network requires one systemid file on each system in a network with each file containing a unique set of machine names.
-If the network is connected to another network through a uucp link, then each file in the network must contain the same site name.
+The Micnet network requires one systemid file on each system in a network, with each file containing a unique set of machine names.
+If the network is connected to another network through a uncplink, each file in the network must contain the same site name.

 The systemid file is used primarily during resolution of aliases.
-When aliases contain site and/or machine names the name is compared with the names in the file and removed if there is a match.
-If there is no match, the alias (and associated message, file, or command) is passed on to the specified site or machine for further processing.
-Files aliases(M), netutil(C), top(M)
+When aliases contain site and/or machine names, the name is compared with the names in the file and removed if there is a match.
+If there is no match, the alias (and associated message, file, or command) is passed to the specified site or machine for further processing.